Today’s classrooms. Tomorrow’s workforce.

 Why Is It Needed?
 Old Schools, State Cuts, Economic Stimulus

 Average Age of Florida Schools in the 7 Largest Districts (Years)

-State Funding Cuts Since 2008 have reduced facility funding to almost $300 million over 11 years.
+State Funding Cuts Since 2008 have reduced facility funding by almost $300 million. over 11 years.
 This has caused back- logged maintenance of $243 million.
 Because of the age of the schools, backlogged maintenance will balloon to $1 billion in five years.

 The referendum provides a community-wide economic stimulus package.
 The cost to the individual is small, while the benefit to the community is huge.
 It will boost our economy, expedite the road to recovery, create thousands of jobs and help hundreds of businesses.
 It will increase the value of neighborhoods and homes while improving schools.